Air Zimbabwe

 Air Zimbabwe A320-214 Z-WPM in front of Air Zimbabwe hangar at Harare International airport.

 In June Air Zimbabwe was up in court to fight for ownership of two A320s.
-The two Airbus planeswere delivered to the carrier over seven years ago, but have barely been used yet.
+The two Airbus planes were delivered to the carrier over seven years ago, but have barely been used yet.

 Air Zimbabwe is in a tug of war with the Isle of Man company South Jet over two Airbus A320s.
-The aircrafts which are apparently parked up and not suitable for use right now, were acquired by the airline in 2012.
+The aircraft which are apparently parked up and not suitable for use right now, were acquired by the airline in 2012.
 However, the circumstances of the acquisition are muddy.

 The two Airbus A320-200s, registered Z-WPM and Z-WPN, we arranged to go to Zimbabwe in a deal spearheaded by China Sonangol International.
 At the same time, the Chinese partner was looking to bail out the Mugabe regime and help revive the debt-laden national carrier.